 3 tbsp finely chopped pitted prunes

-1. Place all the dried fruit in a bowl and add 250ml (9fl oz) just boiled water.
+1. Place all the dried fruit in a bowl and add 250ml (9fl oz) of just boiled water.

 2. Cover with cling film and leave to soak in a cool place for at least 4 hours or overnight.